Super Soft Baby Blanket

 - Begin instructions like #4.
 The only difference is that within each round going forward, there will be more ch-1 gap spaces that are in between the corner.
 Each Ch-1 space will get 2 dc followed by a ch 1.
 You will continue in this manner going all the way around.

-Note: I tried different corner configurations and I had buckling.
+Note: I tried different corner configurations and I had buckled.
 So each corner will always have 3 dc, ch 1, 3 dc.
 Each ch-1 gap space in between will only have 2 dc followed by a ch 1.

 It is a very simple, yet quick and easy project.